Rian Daniel Harrison, 42, Oswego, NY, died suddenly on Tuesday, January 21st, 2020.

 A “Celebration of Life” will be held at the Florrisante Mansion on Sunday, February 9th from 11-2.
 Florrisante is located at 4036 Lyons Falls Road, Lyons Falls, N.Y 13368.
 In lieu of flowers, the family is requesting donations be made to his daughter Ruby’s college fund.
 This can be done by going to https://www.ugift529.com and using the code W2J-F9D or reaching out to Elaine Harrison-Neukirch on Facebook.

-To plant a tree in memory of Rian Harrison, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Rian Harrison, please visit our floral store.